Las Vegas casino supervisor sold gunman the rifle used in deadly NYC attack, police say

 Family and friends of the victims, meanwhile, continued to express their grief and remember their loved ones on Wednesday.

-Killed in the attack were New York City police officer Didarul Islam, who was guarding the building on a paid security job; unarmed security guard Aland Etienne, who helped control access to the upper floors; Wesley LePatner, a real estate executive at the investment firm Blackstone, which occupies much of the building; and Julia Hyman, an associate at Rudin Management.
+Killed in the attack were New York City police officer Didarul Islam, who was guarding the building on a paid security job; unarmed security guard Aland Etienne, who helped control access to the upper floors; Wesley LePatner, a real estate executive at the investment firm Blackstone, which occupies much of the building; and Julia Hyman, an associate at Rudin Management, the company that owns the building and has offices on the 33rd floor.
 An NFL employee who was badly wounded in the attack is expected to live.

-A funeral for Hyman, 27, was held at Central Synagogue in midtown Manhattan on Wednesday, with her burial following on Long Island.
-A speaker at the service said mourners were united in sorrow and bewilderment.
+A funeral for Hyman, who had worked at Rudin since November, was held Wednesday at a Manhattan synagogue.
+She graduated from Cornell University in 2020 and previously attended Riverdale Country School in the Bronx, where she was captain of the soccer, swimming and lacrosse teams her senior year, school officials said.

+Islam, 36, was an immigrant from Bangladesh who had served as a city police officer for over three years.
+He is survived by a pregnant wife and two children, and his funeral is scheduled for Thursday in the Bronx.

 Collins reported from Hartford, Connecticut.